 A self-mythologizing Wild West performer who crafted her own legend as a hard-drinking, cross-dressing sharpshooter, often placing herself at the center of famous frontier events.

-Martha Jane Canary, known to history as Calamity Jane, was less a historical figure and more a walking, talking tall tale.
-Orphaned young, she carved out a life on the harsh American frontier, taking on men's jobs and men's clothing as a wagon driver, scout, and occasional army hanger-on.
-She possessed genuine skills with a rifle and a horse, but her greater talent was for storytelling, spinning yarns of her own daring exploits, her friendship with Wild Bill Hickok, and her supposed heroism during smallpox outbreaks.
-These stories, amplified by dime novels and her own later career in Buffalo Bill's traveling spectacle, cemented her in popular culture.
-The reality was a life of hardship, alcoholism, and itinerant poverty, but the character she created—the fearless, compassionate, buckskin-clad calamity—endured as a symbol of untamed independence.
+Martha Jane Canary claimed she once rode 90 miles to deliver medicine during a smallpox outbreak.
+Born in 1852, she carved out a life on the harsh American frontier, taking men's jobs as wagon driver, scout, and army hanger-on.
+She possessed genuine skill with a rifle and horse.
+Her greater talent was storytelling—spinning yarns of her own daring and her friendship with Wild Bill Hickok.
+Dime novels amplified these tales.
+She later performed in Buffalo Bill's traveling spectacle.
+The reality was alcoholism and itinerant poverty.
+But the character she created—the fearless, buckskin-clad calamity—endured as a symbol of untamed independence.
+She died in 1903.

 The biggest hits of 1852